-The recipe Spinach and Shrimp Balls Soup makes a light and healthy dish your whole family will enjoy.
-Forget about eating frozen overly processed shrimp balls.
+This Spinach and Shrimp Balls Soup (Canh Rau Spinach voi Tom Vien) recipe makes a light and healthy dish your whole family will enjoy.
+Forget about eating frozen, overly processed shrimp balls.
 (They taste like rubber!)
-These homemade shrimp balls are easy to make and so scrumptious.
+These homemade shrimp balls are easy to make and so healthy.
 Don’t worry if the balls aren’t perfectly round.
 They aren’t meant to be in this earthy, hearty soup.
-If you’d like to use something other than spinach, try another leafy green vegetable like mustard greens.
+Not a fan of spinach?
+Try another leafy green vegetable like mustard greens.
 Opo or Italian squash and zucchini work well in this soup too.
-This soup is a wonderful addition to round out any family meal.
+This delicious Spinach and Shrimp Balls Soup is a wonderful addition to round out any family meal.

 1/2 lb shrimp, peeled and deveined